govuk-one-login/life-events-platform/doc/architecture/architecture.md

 # Architecture

-This is a summary of the ADRs across the service, trying to produce a single consolidated view of the as-is systeym.
+This is a summary of the ADRs across the service, trying to produce a single consolidated view of the as-is system.

 ## AWS/Infrastructure
 A current state view of the overall system architecture and services used in AWS is documented below.